Perl5-Alien/Alien-Build-Plugin-Fetch-CurlCommand/README.md

 ## ssl

 Ignored by this plugin.
-Provided for compatbility with some other fetch plugins.
+Provided for compatibility with some other fetch plugins.

 # SEE ALSO